mestieri/mestieri.github.io/index.md

 Senior Economist in the Economic Research Department at the Federal Reserve Bank of Chicago (on leave).

-Severo Ochoa Researcher at the Barcelona School of Economics.
+Severo Ochoa Researcher at the Barcelona School of Economics, UPF Professor and CREi Associate Researcher.

 **Contact** mestieri dot marti at gmail dot com.